 We do not think it is necessary or appropriate for public bodies to engage in a secret scheme in order to comply with the Equality Act 2010.
 If membership of the Diversity Champions scheme could harm public perceptions of Ofcom’s impartiality, continued membership of a scheme under which it pays Stonewall to give it secret coaching and feedback on its policies and its performance of its public functions will do much worse damage.

-In July we published a report setting out how Stonewall’s advice, including in the Workplace Equality Index is not in line with the Equality Act.
+In July we published a report setting out how Stonewall’s advice, including what is in the Workplace Equality Index, is not in line with the Equality Act.

 - We will challenge the denial the freedom of information request, as we do not think that it is in the public interest to withhold this information from the public.

 - welcoming the move to leave the Diversity Champions Scheme

 - emphasising the need for impartiality and compliance with the Equality Act 2010

 - highlighting our report www.sex-matters.org/stonewall-risk/